autoSteve/acMqtt/README.md

 #### Image defaults

-The image keyword `img=` will default to several different "likely" values based on name or preferred name keywords.
+The image keyword `img=` will default to several different "likely" values based on name or preferred name words matched.
 If the script gets it wrong, then add an `img=` keyword, or contact me by raising an issue for cases where it's stupidly wrong or where other defaults would be handy.
 Default is `mdi:lightbulb` for lighting groups, and `mdi:eye` for measurement application/user/unit parameter.

+Note that if a `class=` keyword is specified (for device class), then the image defaults _do not apply_, and instead the image default for the device class in Home Assistant will apply regardless of name or preferred name words matched.

-Here's the current set...
+Here's the current set of match words...

 ```
 local imgDefault = { -- Defaults for images - Simple image name, or a table of 'also contains' keywords (which must include an #else entry)